AbdelrahmanHs86/Image-Processing/README.md

 - ``` npm run start ```

 ## Usage
-- at "/api" route you will have an Html form to get in queries
+- At "/api" route you will have an Html form to get in queries
   <p  align="center"><img width="500"  src="https://github.com/AbdelrahmanHs86/Image-Resizer/blob/master/Readme/home_endpoint.png" /> </p>
 - Or you can type them manually as wanted
 - Url after entering quieries: ``` "/api/resize?filename=img1&width=500&height=500" ```